EricChiquitoG/NegotiationEngine/README.md

 - `price`: Starting price of the negotiation.
 - `seller`: The oppsing party.
-- `articleno`: Id of the offer this negotation uses.
+- `articleno`: Id of the offer this negotiation uses.
 - `reference_sector`: Offer reference sector.
 - `reference-type`: Offer reference type.
 - `quantity`: Amount of the offer to negotiate about.